About the Department

 Advisory Boards

-The ME department continually seeks outside interactions with business, industries, and government through its Industrial Advisory Boards.
+The ME department continually seeks interactions with business, industries, and government through its Industrial Advisory Boards.
 Our advisory boards are composed of industry professionals who provide input on curriculum, potential employment for students, research opportunities for faculty, and a perspective on future challenges requiring collaboration.

 Subha Bhattacharyya, PhD